603 - 5885 1250 (4 lines) info@mes100.com

 Slope classification is a default value by the Mineral and Geoscience Department Malaysia (JMG).

-Users may override the default value set by software by referring to state authority requirements such as Jabatan Perancangan Bandar dan Desa Selangor (JPBD) and etc.
+Users may override the default value set by software by referring to state authority requirements such as Jabatan Perancangan Bandar dan Desa Selangor (JPBD) and etc. Go to Options > Project Settings > Earthwork > Terrain Analysis > Slope Gradient Categories.

-This parameter setting can be seen reflected at the slope classification
+This parameter setting can be seen reflected at the slope classification.

 Watershed Delineation #